Cylance is golden: BlackBerry’s new cybersecurity R&D lab is all about AI and IoT

 BlackBerry has announced a new business unit dedicated entirely to cybersecurity research and development (R&D).

-The BlackBerry Advanced Technology Development Labs, or BlackBerry Labs as it will be less formally known, will “operate at the forefront” of cybersecurity R&D, according to BlackBerry.
+The BlackBerry Advanced Technology Development Labs (BlackBerry Labs) will “operate at the forefront” of cybersecurity R&D, according to BlackBerry.
 The unit will be spearheaded by BlackBerry chief technology officer (CTO) Charles Eagan, who will lead a team of 120 researchers, security experts, software developers, architects, and more.

-Machine learning will be a major focus for the new unit initially, with BlackBerry exploring ways to leverage AI to improve security in cars and mobile devices, among other endpoints in the burgeoning internet of things (IoT) sphere.
+Machine learning will be a major focus at the start, with BlackBerry exploring ways to leverage AI to improve security in cars and mobile devices, among other endpoints in the burgeoning internet of things (IoT) sphere.

 “Primarily, the purpose of this new division is to integrate emerging technologies into the work we’re currently accomplishing,” Eagan told VentureBeat.
 “We’re now looking at applying machine learning to our existing areas of application, including automotive, mobile security, and so on.
 As new technologies and threats emerge, BlackBerry Labs will allow us to take a proactive approach to cybersecurity, not only updating our existing solutions, but evaluating how we can branch out and provide a more comprehensive, data-based, and diverse portfolio to secure the internet of things.”